 • For dates, the day precedes the month followed by the year: 28 February 2009; 27 September; September 1940 (no comma); 1960s (no apostrophe).

-• For year ranges, always use two digits in the second year (1872–78), unless in full in an original title or quote, or different centuries, for example, 1858–1914.
+• For year ranges, use two digits in the second year (1872–78), except in an original title or quote (in which no change should be made), or when the century changes, for example, 1858–1914.

-• Spell out numbers less than 100 that indicate quantity: eighteen kilometres; fifty-two years; ninety-nine copper kettles; 127 marten pelts; nineteenth century.
+• Spell out numbers less than 100 that indicate quantity:

-• Use figures for numbers that do not indicate quantity: grade 6; 8 percent (not %); 2 o’clock.
+• Use figures for numbers that do not indicate quantity:

 Abbreviations

 • Use BC when it functions as an adjective: BC politics.
-(Otherwise spell out “British Columbia” in full).
+Otherwise spell out “British Columbia” in full.

 • Spell out First World War and Second World War (instead of WWI, WWII).

-• Do not italicize scholarly abbreviations such as: ibid., et al., ca., i.e., e.g.
+• Do not italicize abbreviations such as et al., ca., i.e., e.g.

 Capitalization